-- Leaving the template inside, carefully insert a latex balloon into the cavity and inflate it, leave a little space (It will look a little baggy).
+- Leaving the template inside, carefully insert a latex balloon into the cavity and inflate it, leaving a little space (It will look a little baggy).
 This space will be taken up as the project begins to shrink in the tumble dryer and the air inside the balloon expands.

-- Knot the end of the balloon and wrap strips of bubble-wrap around the handle of the pod.
+- Knot the end of the balloon and wrap strips of bubble wrap around the handle of the pod.

 - Insert the project into a freezer bag.
-Tie the ends, leaving a little space through which any excess water can escape and insert the pod into a tumble dryer.
+Tie the ends, leaving a little space through which any excess water can escape, and insert the pod into a tumble dryer.

 - As the project shrinks, keep on checking the progress.

-- As the fibers tighten up and the balloon takes up the slack in the pod, untie the balloon, let out a little air.
-Each time you do this, put it back into the plastic bag and place into the tumble dryer until further shrinkage has taken place.
+- As the fibers tighten up and the balloon takes up the slack in the pod, untie the balloon, and let out a little air.
+Each time you do this, put it back into the plastic bag and place it into the tumble dryer until further shrinkage has taken place.